adithirgis/pollucheck/README.md

 -   Select the check box according to your need.

-    -   Remove Negative values- Negative values do not represent concentration,they represent missing values, so it is always advised to remove them.This option helps you to remove all the negative values from your entire dataset.
+    -   Remove Negative values- Negative values do not represent concentration,they represent missing values, so it is always advised to remove them.This option helps you to remove all the negative values from your entire data set.

     -   Remove duplicate consecutive values- Sometimes when the instrument breaks down, it tends to show exactly same consecutive values, it is advised to remove these as well.
-This feature removes consecutive repetitive values in your dataset.
+This feature removes consecutive repetitive values in your data set.

-    -   Specify a multiple (X) to remove outliers based on Mean and SD- If you want to clean your dataset based on outliers, not usually necessary, use only if you want to remove outiliers based on Mean and Standard Deviation values.
+    -   Specify a multiple (X) to remove outliers based on Mean and SD- If you want to clean your data set based on outliers, not usually necessary, use only if you want to remove outiliers based on Mean and Standard Deviation values.

-    -   Specify % of data completeness for computing daily mean values- If you are looking for entire/complete dataset to be present for analysis and not less, you can use this to select the desired level of completeness in a day using the scroll bar.
+    -   Specify % of data completeness for computing daily mean values- If you are looking for entire/complete data set to be present for analysis and not less, you can use this to select the desired level of completeness in a day using the scroll bar.

     -   Remove PM2.5 and PM10 above- Usually, values above 9999 are incorrect, also because the instruments usually measure only to 999 values in PM instruments.
 This can be removed using this filter option.